sshuttle/sshuttle/README.md

 As far as I know, sshuttle is the only program that solves the following common case:

- - Your client machine (or router) is Linux or FreeBSD (or MacOS, but MacOS 10.6 in particular has a bug that prevents it from working).
+ - Your client machine (or router) is Linux, FreeBSD, or MacOS.

  - You have access to a remote network via ssh.